rafaelbco/rbco.wfdocumentator/README.txt

 - Author: Rafael Oliveira <rafaelbco@gmail.com>

-- The idea of using Zope3-style views to render information about workflow definitions was inspired by Martin Aspeli's `collective.wtf`_.
+- The idea of using Zope3-style views to render information about workflow definitions and to do sanity check on workflows was inspired by Martin Aspeli's `collective.wtf`_.

 Contribute and report bugs
 --------------------------